CNRS-DSI-Dev/dashboard/README.md

 * (standard deviation) nb of folders per user,
 * (standard deviation) nb of shares per user

+Cron task is used for historization and chart may be displayed for the last week, month, semester or year for one the data in the list above.

+## Stats by group (v1.2+)

-Stats may be consulted filtered by group.
+Stats may be filtered by group.
 In this last case, standard variations are not provided.

-Cron task is used for historization and chart may be displayed for the last week, month, semester or year for one the data in the list above.
+You must set the group list - on admin page - if you want to activate stats by group, and if so, for which groups.
+These groups will be used by cron job.
+The group list filter box on dashboard page is built from what is present in database for the choosed time range.

 ## JSON API